erikmav/passport-sqrl/README.md

 # Release History and Release Notes

+## 0.2.3 16 Mar 2019
+* Update to newer ed25519 [fork](https://github.com/gaoxiangxyz/ed25519) that does not need OpenSSL to be installed locally to build.
+Python 2.7 still needed however.
+* You may have to force-update your "nan" package to 2.13.1 or higher by running `npm install nan@2.13.1` to get this to work.
+The package.json in that fork needs updating.

 ## 0.2.2 8 Dec 2018
 * Update to ed25519 fork that supports NodeJS 10 and library layouts in OpenSSL 1.1.0+.
 Open PR for merging to ed25519 master [here](https://github.com/dazoe/ed25519/pull/20).
 * npm update to head of dependencies.